 SCHEDULE OF CLASSES.
-All new students, except those who enter the Sculpture Classes, are required to work on trial in either the Antique Cast Head or Antique Cast Figure drawing classes.
-Students who present evidence of work accomplished in accredited art schools may, upon consultation with the curator, be admitted into more advanced classes immediately.
+All new students, except those who enter the Sculpture Classes, are required to work on trial in either the Antique Cast Head or Antique Cast Figure drawing classes regardless of previous training.
+Students whose credentials satisfy the management may be admitted into the second section immediately.

 DRAWING.
-These classes are maintained primarily to provide a ground work in drawing which may be developed later in the Painting and Illustration Classes.
+These classes are maintained primarily to provide a ground-work in drawing which may be developed later in the Painting and Illustration Classes.
 Working in monochrome (generally black and white) from the plaster cast, both head and figure with unchanging light, provides the beginner that opportunity to grasp the problems of light and shade toward the expression of form more easily than by work from living models.

 First Antique Classes,

-Antique Cast (Head) 41 + Francis Speight
+Antique Cast (Head) , -4 .
+Francis Speight

-Construction (Life Model Proportions) × , 5 - .
-Roy C. Nuse Harry Rosin
+Construction (Life Model Proportions) 180 .

-Sketch (Costumed Model) w! .
 Roy C. Nuse

+Sketch (Costumed Model)

-Second Antique Classes, 0 :10 1
+Second Antique Classes,

-Antique cast (Figure)
+Antique cast (Figure) .
+Daniel Garber

+(1.192.0) Francis Speight

-Construction
+Construction ×. .

-Sketch (Costumed Model) .
 Roy C. Nuse

+Sketch (Costumed Model) 140 . : .
+Roy C. Nuse

-Understanding of Art ٠ • 19 Koswell Areidie
+Understanding of Art Henry McCarter

-17
+Still Life Daniel Waidner